OdysseyOfTroy/Loracle-front-end/README.md

 Runs the app locally.\
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

+if the application fails to build due to the lack of `node_modules` run `npm install` before attempting again.

 ## API Connections

 An environmental variable is used to set up the API url at `src/http-common.js:4`.